dehingiadhriti4-cyber/CMOS_Design_NAMTECH/README.md

        .end

-### L3 Velocity saturation at lower and higher electric fields
+### Lecture 3:-Velocity saturation at lower and higher electric fields
 <img width="1266" height="600" alt="image" src="https://github.com/user-attachments/assets/bd83447d-3ab6-4a23-a290-73f6cd938181" />

 - For short-channel devices, the drain current tends to exhibit a more linear dependence on Vgs as it increases.
 This behavior arises due to the velocity saturation effect, which limits the carrier velocity at high electric fields and reduces the quadratic nature of the current–voltage relationship.